imagekit-developer/imagekit-ruby/README.md

 ## Usage

-You can use this Ruby SDK for three different methods - URL generation, file upload, and file management.
+You can use this Ruby SDK for three different methods - URL generation, file upload, and media management operations.
 The usage of the SDK has been explained below.

+* `URL Generation`
+* `File Upload`
+* `File Management`

 ## URL generation

 **1. Using Image path and image hostname or endpoint**

-This method allows you to create a URL using the path where the image exists and the URL endpoint(url_endpoint) you want to use to access the image.
-You can refer to the documentation [here](https://docs.imagekit.io/integration/url-endpoints) to read more about URL endpoints in ImageKit and the section about [image origins](https://docs.imagekit.io/integration/configure-origin) to understand about paths with different kinds of origins.
+This method allows you to create an URL to access a file using the relative file path and the ImageKit URL endpoint (`urlEndpoint`).
+The file can be an image, video or any other static file supported by ImageKit.

 ```ruby
 imagekitio = ImageKitIo.client